 One-Pan Cheesy Chicken, Broccoli, and Rice

 One-Pan Cheesy Chicken, Broccoli, and Rice is a cheesy, easy dinner loaded with simple ingredients like chicken, rice, and broccoli.
+This dish is perfect for a busy weeknight when things are hectic.
+Only one dish to clean for this satisfying one-pan dinner recipe.

 I’m a little late to the one-pot, one-pan party.
 I don’t know why I’ve been resistant but with food trends, I’m either really early or really late to try them.

-I think I was the last person in the world to eat quinoa.
+For example, I think I was the last person in the world to eat quinoa.

 And cookie butter…, just had my first taste ever yesterday.